dfederlein/vagrant-tower/README.md

 vagrant ssh awx
 ```

 Located in /home/vagrant/ansible is a playbook taken from https://github.com/ansible/ansible-examples called "lamp_haproxy."
-This demo is designed to run this playbook.
+This demo is designed to run this playbook (though the included version is modified somewhat.)
 From the ansible CLI you can modify then execute this playbook as you see fit to learn more about ansible CLI.
 ```
 cd /home/vagrant/ansible/lamp_haproxy/
 ansible-playbook site.yml